Let's learn how to perfectly cook Corn on the Cob in the Instant Pot Pressure Cooker, which is easier and faster than ever.

 - Slather the hot corn on the cob with butter, squeeze with lime juice, and sprinkle with cayenne or chili powder, salt, and pepper.
 Use dairy-free butter if you are a vegan.

-- You can also pair it with BBQ foods like grilled veggies, Avocado cucumber salad, Mexican black Beans, and Pineapple Dessert.
+- You can also pair it with BBQ foods like grilled veggies, avocado cucumber salad, Mexican black beans, and pineapple dessert.

 Some more topping ideas